jcalixte/rnrps/article/article.md

 This project is a perfect opportunity to see how to build live data syncs in React Native with CouchDb.
 Of course, there are many more use cases with these two technologies but it is a good start.

 In this article, we will dive into a game Rock-Paper-Scissors I created previously, and thanks to CouchDb, we do not need to build any backend!
 At the end, we will have a React Native app connected to a local CouchDb database.
-The game is already ready in a repo I created, so we can focus on the essential parts: the live sync & update on our React component.
+The game is already programmed in a repo I created, so we can focus on the essential parts: the live sync & update on our React component.
+Feel free to explore components to understand how it is displayed.

 ## 1. Overview